 You may wish to combine environmental study with travel to an ecosystem or culture unlike any in North America.
 If so, a study abroad program may be your best option for field experience.

-To satisfy the Field Experience requirement, a Study Abroad course/program must:
+To satisfy the Practical Experience requirement, a Study Abroad course/program must:

 - be elected for 3 or more credit hours,